fuzionnz/nz.co.fuzion.externalidkeeper/README.md

 ## Limitations

-The safeguard which prevents contacts from being deleted is only in place on the form to delete contacts.
-Thus...
+The safeguard which prevents contacts from being deleted is only in place on a couple forms.

-This extension effectively prevents contact deletions in the following scenarios:
+This extension effectively prevents loss of "External Identifier" data while...

 * clicking the "Delete" or "Delete Permanently" buttons on contact records.
 * choosing the "Delete Contacts" or "Delete Permanently" actions from a contact search.
+* manually merging two contacts.

-But contacts can still be deleted:
+But "External Identifier" data can still be lost...

-* while merging duplicates.
-* if done so through the API.
+* if contacts are deleted through the API.
+* when "force merging" during a batch merge of duplicate contacts.
-* after clearing the value of the "External Identifier" field.
+* when manually editing the "External Identifier" field.